Salalah: Climate

 The city has a hot desert climate (Köppen climate classification BWh), although summers are cooler than in more northern or inland parts of Oman.
-Salalah is very cloudy and foggy during the monsoon months of July and August, even though it receives relatively little rainfall.
+Salalah is very cloudy and foggy during the Monsoon of South Asia months of July and August, even though it receives relatively little rainfall.
 Khareef, خريف means "autumn" in Arabic, but it refers to monsoon when describing the region around Salalah.
 During this time, the brown landscape of Salalah and its surroundings are completely transformed to beautiful and lush green scenes.
 This provides picturesque scenes for photos.

 Cyclone Mekunu, which originated over the Arabian Sea, became an extremely severe cyclone before hitting the Salalah city on 25 May 2018.
 200 km/h was the recorded windspeed, and the city of Salalah was pounded with over 617 mm of rainfall, which is almost 5 years of Oman's average rainfall.